 Syrian Children Under Siege

-More than 8 million Syrian children are in immediate need of aid — let's stop the suffering now
+More than 8 million Syrian children are in immediate need of aid — including more than 2 million child refugees

 2017 was the worst year yet for Syria's children as violence ripped apart places that should be safe, schools, hospitals, playgrounds, parks and children's own homes.
-8.4 million Syrian children, inside and outside the country, are in need of humanitarian aid, and millions have borne witness to unrelenting violence from the brutal conflict that began more than five years ago.
+8.4 million Syrian children, inside and outside the country, are in need of humanitarian aid, and millions have borne witness to unrelenting violence from the brutal conflict that began seven years ago.

-2.6 million children are no longer in school and more than 2.5 million are living as refugees in neighboring countries or on the run in search of safety, helping to fuel a global migrant crisis.
+Across the country, 1.75 million children are no longer in school and some 2.8 million are living as refugees or on the run in search of safety, helping to fuel a global migrant crisis.
 Syria is now the world's biggest producer of both internally displaced people and refugees.
-Many children have spend several bitter winters living in makeshift shelters without adequate protection from the cold.
+Many children have spend several bitter winters living in makeshift shelters.

 For these children, what's at stake isn't politics.
 It's their future.
 Having already lost their homes, schools and communities, their chances of building a future may also soon be lost.

 UNICEF has been on the ground since the conflict began, helping to mobilize the largest humanitarian operation in history and working closely with partners to provide education, water, health care and immunizations, physical protection, psychological support and clothing to children in Syria and Syrian refugee children in Iraq, Jordan, Turkey, Lebanon, Egypt and Europe.
 Children are Syria's future.
 We must support each and every child.